TimJMartin/Magic-GDAL/3. Vector Data/README.md

 ## 3.4 Using additional projection files
 ---
 In the in-built coordinate transformations are built on the Proj library.
 There is an excellent write up all about the Proj Library and its history (here)[gaia-gis.it/fossil/libspatialite/wiki?name=PROJ.6].
-However, on the rare occassion the library does not contain the most accurate transformation for a particular CRS and that is the case for British National Grid.
+However, on the rare occasion the library does not contain the most accurate transformation for a particular CRS and that is the case for British National Grid.

 Ordnance Survey release a transformation model called (OSTN15)[ordnancesurvey.co.uk/business-and-government/help-and-support/navigation-technology/os-net/formats-for-developers.html] which improves the accuracy of coordinate transformation and we can use that in conjunction with GDAL to improve our conversion.